Lots of students have been asking – “How many subjects do I take per semester?”.

 Traditionally a full-time study load has been four 15 credit point subjects per semester (or 120 points credit points per year).
 This is what most La Trobe students do.
 Completing four subjects over two semesters per year for the duration of your course, you will finish your course on time and be ready to get out into the workplace.

 International Students – read this

-We acknowledge the significant disruption caused by COVID-19 and as such, underloading is permitted during this time.
-However you should wherever possible, try to complete your studies within your CoE end date.
-This may involve catching up by taking Summer or Winter subjects.
-If your study plan indicates you will need more time to complete your studies, you will need to extend your CoE, apply for a visa extension, and take out additional overseas student’s health insurance, which involve additional costs.
+We acknowledge the significant disruption caused by COVID-19 and, as such, underloading is permitted during this time.
+However, you should try to complete your studies within your CoE end date.
+This may involve catching up by taking Summer or Winter semester subjects.
+If your study plan indicates you will need more time to complete your studies, you will need to extend your CoE, apply for a visa extension, and take out additional overseas student’s health insurance, which involves additional costs.

 If you have any questions in relation to your student visa, study load, or work rights, contact International Student Services for advice.